 You can see the picture below showing four different account types with different minimum deposits and base currencies.

 4. Demo Accounts

-It is crucial to start on a demo account if you are a beginner, as there is no risk of actual losses involved.
+Starting on a demo account is crucial if you are a beginner, as there is no risk of actual losses involved.